Iteranya/Aina-Discord-Bot/README.md

      ```
      DISCORD_TOKEN="your_discord_token_here"
      ```
-   - Optionally, configure the base LLM and model settings in `config.py`
 3. Run the appropriate starter script:
    - Windows: Double-click `start.cmd` or run it from the command line
    - Linux/Mac: `./start.sh`